Filpill/blog-web/content/projects/2024-01-16-docker-ingestion.md

 ---
-title: "Dockerised Postgres Database"
+title: "Dockerised Postgres Database and Ingestion"
-description: "Basics of Setting up Database in Docker Container and Analysing NBA Statistics"
+description: "Basics of setting up a database and ingestion system in a series of docker containers"
 date: 2024-01-15
 hideSummary: true
 ShowWordCount: true